Metabolix/HackBGRT/README.md

 Multiple images may be specified, in which case one is picked at random.

+## Recovery

+If something breaks and you can't boot to Windows, you have the following options:

+* Windows installation (or recovery) media can fix boot issues.
+* You can copy `[EFI System Partition]\EFI\HackBGRT\bootmgfw-original.efi` into `[EFI System Partition]\EFI\Microsoft\Boot\bootmgfw.efi` by some other means such as Linux or Windows command prompt.

 ## Building

 * Compiler: GCC targeting w64-mingw32